User Guide

 A device shows "No response"

-• Make sure the RMCard is reachable: ping 192.168.1.100
+• Confirm the device is actually reachable: ping 192.168.1.100.

 I don't see environment sensor data

-• Test it from Terminal: snmpget -v2c -c public <IP> 1.3.6.1.4.1.3808.1.1.4.2.1.0
+• Poke at it directly: snmpget -v1 -c public <IP> 1.3.6.1.4.1.3808.1.1.4.2.1.0

 Some metrics show 0 or are missing